Getting your Ps

 Find out how to get your provisional licence, including when you can take the P1 driving assessment and what conditions apply to you as a P1 and P2 driver.

-You will get your P1 licence once you have:
+You will get your P1 licence if you hold a L1 or learner licence once you have:

 If you need to progress to your P1 licence sooner, you can apply to get an exemption.
-You must still hold your L2 licence for a minimum continuous period of 6 months before your application will be assessed.
-You need to provide evidence that you will:
+See the exemption page for more information.

 See here for more information on booking a driving assessment.